A How-to ArticlePart 1: building a coop

 Some find the perch thing too much of a bother... and just go to a sleeping box.
 Think giant nestbox that they can all sit and snuggle together in.
-This also can have a heat tape floor, or you can use those heat mats for warming seedlings.
+This also can have a heat tape floor, or you can use those heat mats for warming seedlings or warming dog houses.
 Put a linoleum tile or other easy clean surface on top, and then clean wood chips/ saw dust to snuggle in.

 Some use an engine block heater.. and put it between 2 cinderblock tiles as a warming station.. and also as a way to keep water thawed.